NwCoder21/SQL-Sandbox/5 - CRUD Basics.md

 DELETE FROM <table-name> WHERE<condition>
 ```

-<mark>IMPORTANT</mark> : Need to use the WHERE command with `DELETE FROM`, as otherwise, if we just used `DELETE FROM` followed by a table name, it would delete all rows of that table.
+<mark>IMPORTANT</mark> : Need to use the `WHER`E command with `DELETE FROM`, as otherwise, if we just used `DELETE FROM` followed by a table name, it would delete all rows of that table.
 The table will still remain however.

 ---